- What is the Postdoc Union, UAW Local 5810?

 UAW 5810 is part of the International Union, United Automobile, Aerospace and Agricultural Implement Workers of America (UAW).
 The UAW has historically been one of the largest and most diverse unions in North America.
 In recent decades, more than 64,000 workers in higher education have joined the UAW, including academic student employees at the University of California (UAW Local 2865), University of Washington (UAW Local 4121), California State University (UAW Local 4123), and University of Massachusetts (UAW Local 2322), University of Connecticut, New York University and Columbia University.
 The UAW also represents Postdocs at the Amherst, Boston and Dartmouth campuses of the University of Massachusetts.

 Each of these UAW Locals has won increases in pay, benefits and workplace rights.
 Having the same union represent graduate students and Postdocs at UC builds power and allows Postdocs to draw on years of UAW experience in representing UC employees.

-All Postdocs are covered by our contract, but you need to fill out a membership card to be counted as a member.
+All Postdocs are covered by our contract, but you need to fill out a membership card to become a member.
 Member dues are 1.44% of gross pay and a one-time initiation fee of $10.
-Under California state law and our contract with UC, non-members pay “Fair Share” fees to cover the representational costs incurred by the Union.
-Fees are currently 1.17% of gross pay.
-That means that the extra you pay to be a member is only 0.27%, or 27 cents per every $100 you make.
-The monthly amount varies on your salary but for a Postdoc making $50,000 the difference is about $11 per month.
-It costs just a little extra to be a member, but having a strong membership majority means a great deal in enforcing our current contract and winning improvements in the future.
+Your dues cover the costs of having a strong union.
+Having a strong membership majority means a great deal in enforcing our current contract and winning more improvements in the future.